 Chairman, Credit Committee, Tennessee Bankers Association

-Robert Bradley first started working at Bank of Tennessee in 1995 as an intern after his sophomore year of college.
-After graduation and working in public accounting, he rejoined the bank as controller.
-Since then, he’s held a number of roles, including credit analyst, commercial lender, credit officer, and now chief risk officer.
+A native of Jackson, Miss., Joel Beavers got his start as a credit analyst on the Gulf Coast after earning his banking and finance degree from Mississippi State University.
+He was later approached about an opportunity to move to the Knoxville market.
+As Beavers stated “That sort of change can be daunting, but being young, single, and probably a little naive, I decided to give it a shot.”
+Since then, he’s held a number of roles, including commercial loan officer, credit administrator, and now regional credit officer.
 As the Credit Committee chairman, he has been hard at work with his fellow committee members preparing for one of TBA’s most anticipated events—Credit Conference.
-Bradley spoke with The Tennessee Banker about his career, the banking industry, and Credit Conference, which takes place February 13 and 14, 2020.
+Beavers spoke with The Tennessee Banker about his career, the banking industry, and Credit Conference, which takes place February 11 and 12, 2021.

 The funny thing about this question is that the industry has changed so much from when I started.
 When I was looking for my first job, we were only beginning to see the changes that deregulation would bring to the banking industry.
 My perception as a young man was that banks were unchanging community institutions that had been around since the turn of the century and would remain unchanged for another 100 years.
 Boy was I off the mark!
 But while the pace of change has not been what I anticipated 25 years ago, I wouldn’t have had it any other way.

 A more interesting question might be “Why have I stayed in banking?”
 Being a banker provides me with an opportunity to impact the world around me in a positive way.
 Every day is an opportunity to improve the lives of my colleagues, our customers, and our community.
 The most successful banks and bankers keep that belief in mind.

 In your years in banking, what do you see as the biggest change or challenge in how the bank meets the credit needs of the community?